kermitt2/delft/Readme.md

 #### GROBID models

 DeLFT supports [GROBID](https://github.com/kermitt2/grobid) training data (originally for CRF) and GROBID feature matrix to be labelled.
+Default static embeddings for GROBID models are `glove-840B`, which can be changed with parameter `--embedding`.

 Train a model: